IsFolk/Color-Wheel-Picker-CIE-Luv-1976-Paper-/README.md

 # Color Wheel Picker
 ## Description
-I tried to represent the maximum inscribed circle mentioned in the paper and turned it into a Color Wheel Picker.
+I tried to reproduce the maximum inscribed circle mentioned in the paper and turned it into a Color Wheel Picker.

 The Color Wheel Picker can maintain:
 1. Linear separation